How to Plan a More Meaningful Wedding

 1. Write a letter to your parents

 Just before walking down the aisle, this bride called her parents into a room to have a sweet moment with them.
 She wanted to acknowledge her parents and their loving support throughout her life.
 Sitting down by a window, the bride handed each of her parents a separate letter to open and read.
 Both parents teared up while they read their letters and squeezed their daughter’s hands.
-That was her last moment as an unmarried woman.
+That was her last moment as an unmarried woman, and it became a really sweet memory for the family.

 Acknowledge someone who raised you and find a way to show them gratitude.
 A heartfelt letter in the midst of your own important day is one of the best ways to show someone how meaningful they are to you.